About The Friars

 The 130 friars of St. John the Baptist Province (SJB) are members of the Order of Friars Minor, a Franciscan brotherhood inspired by the 13th-century example of St. Francis of Assisi serving the Catholic Church as brothers and priests, in devotion to the search for God in a communal life of poverty, prayer, and service to others.

 Globally, the Order is divided into geographic areas known as “provinces.”
-Most of the Friars from SJB province, which has its headquarters in Cincinnati, live and work in Ohio, Pennsylvania, Indiana, Illinois, Louisiana, Michigan, Kentucky, Texas and Jamaica.
-Others serve in New Mexico, Arizona, Missouri and Washington, D.C.
-Individual friars presently minister around the world in Africa, Japan and the Philippines.
+Most of the Friars from SJB province, which has its headquarters in Cincinnati, live and work in Ohio, Pennsylvania, Indiana, Illinois, Louisiana, Michigan and Jamaica.
+Others serve in New Mexico, Arizona and Washington, D.C.
+Individual friars presently minister in the Philippines.